 Levada do Furado is 11 km long, a relatively easy hike and one of the oldest Levadas belonging to the state.
 It starts at 880m elevation at Bibeira Frio, where you will find the famous trout pond.

-You will walk along the Ribeira Frio valley surrounded by magnificent Laurisilva forest with occasional views over the deep valley.
+You will walk along the Ribeira Frio valley surrounded by the magnificent Laurisilva forest with occasional views over the deep valley.
 At times you will come across river crossings, all of them easy to pass.

 As you will approach the Portela Village, you will be welcomed by panoramic views over Porta do Cruz village and the magnificent rock formation of Penha de Águia.
 It’s a stunning Levada walk, and it got me completely hooked.